 4. Inductive

 These proximity switches detect metallic objects that cause a disruption in the electromagnetic field emanating from the body of the sensor.
 The reliable detection distance varies depending on the type of metal and also the amount of metal within the sensor’s range.
 These sensors come in many sizes and shapes.
-They are very reliable and cost effective; therefore, make up a large percentage of the sensors used in automation and process equipment.
+They are very reliable and cost effective; therefore, they make up a large percentage of the sensors used in automation and processing equipment.

 5. Capacitive

 These proximity switches detect non-metallic objects that have a dielectric constant difference from air.
 This makes them ideal for a wide range of materials such as wood, paper, fabric, liquid and plastic.
 Their operation is similar to inductive sensors, but instead of detecting a change in an electromagnetic field, they utilize an electrostatic field.
-KTC utilizes this kind of sensor in custom automation and process equipment.
+KTC utilizes this kind of sensor in custom automation and processing equipment.

 6. Photoelectric